 Mom jeans, boyfriend jeans – all types of baggy jeans are preferred over slim fitting jeans.
 Read more on the different types of jeans here.

-These are school girl mini length pleated skirts made in checquered fabrics.
+These are school girl mini length pleated or non-pleated skirts made in checquered wool fabrics.

 Floral printed flowy sundress